How to Find a Lost Cat: Expert Search & Recovery Guide

 When Your Cat Is Found

 1. Veterinary Visit: Schedule an exam immediately to check for dehydration or injury.
+Understanding cat first aid can be helpful during the initial recovery phase.

 2. Update Information: Confirm microchip details are correct.